zuggywa8/dummy/.github/PULL_REQUEST_TEMPLATE/test_spec_review_template.md

 It is mandatory to answer these questions at least by two reviewers (one tester and one developer) otherwise merge back to master must not be executed.
 Testers shall focus on script and ims test case related reviews, while developers shall focus on the pdf report.
+Remarking review tool questions is mandatory even if fulfilled!
+Otherwise:
-If a question is not relevant (specially from process-side), then please remark it.
+	* if a question is not relevant (specially from process-side), then please remark it.
-If a question is okay, please accept and remark may be added.
+	* if a question is okay, please accept and remark may be added.
-If a question is not okay, please leave it empty, and remark is mandatory.
+	* if a question is not okay, please leave it empty, and remark is mandatory.

 ## Checklist